wighawag/blog-ipfs/webapp/posts/ethereum-and-gas.md

 Note that Consensys Dilligence actually mentions the issue [here](https://consensys.github.io/smart-contract-best-practices/known_attacks/#insufficient-gas-griefing) and [here as SWC-126](https://swcregistry.io/docs/SWC-126) but they actually fail to propose a correct solution, showing what seems a misunderstanding of the issue.

-Indeed the following code (similar to the one shown on Consensys documentation linked above, is not sufficient to prevent the problem from happening
+Indeed the following code (similar to the one shown on Consensys documentation linked above and to Gnosis  Safe code) is not sufficient to prevent the problem from happening

 ```solidity
 contract Executor {